Towards Question-Answering as an Automatic Metric for Evaluating the Content Quality of a Summary: Conclusion

 \section{Conclusion}

-In this work, we proposed and analyzed QAEval, a QA-based metric for evaluating the content quality of a summary.
-Though extensive experimentation, we demonstrated that with current question-generation and question-answering models, QA\-Eval achieves state-of-the-art system-level correlations to human judgments while lagging slightly behind other metrics at the summary-level.
-However, based on our manual annotations, we estimate that QAEval's upper-bound summary-level performance can approach that of the gold-standard Pyramid Method with improved QA and answer verification components.
+In this work, we proposed a QA-based evaluation metric called QA\-Eval.
+We demonstrated that QAEval already achieves state-of-the-art system-level correlations, and we estimate its upper-bound summary-level performance on multi-document summaries is quite high.
+Through a careful analysis of each component of QA\-Eval, we identified that the performance bottlenecks are both the QA model and verifying whether or not the QA model's predicted answer is correct.
 We believe that these results are strong evidence that QA-based evaluation metrics are a promising direction for future research on summarization evaluation.